 We chose these venues because they targeted and included both practitioners and researchers interested in or actively working on immigrant integration policies and practices.
 These conferences are also centered on the welcoming movement and how receiving communities can become more welcoming to newcomers.
-As a result, they provided us with a sample that was inclusive of researchers from academic, public, and private sectors.
+As a result, they provided us with a sample that was inclusive of researchers from academic, public, as practitioners from the nonprofit, public, their researcher and practitioner involveand private sectors.
 Participants in the conferences and the focus groups have varying levels of practice and research orientation: micro level (individual), mezzo level (communities and/or organizations), and Challenges of Conducting Research About macro level (policymaking).
 The scope of the organizations that employ participants encompasses local, state, national, and international reach.
 Some serve primarily economic migrants, and others serve refugees.
 All had worked on research designed to identify ways to facilitate the integration of immigrants in a society, including both traditional immigrant-receiving destinations like Chicago, New York City, and San Francisco, as well as nontraditional, emerging immigrant-receiving destinations like Atlanta, Charlotte, and Nashville.